In this article

 Can I delete files in a Shared Drive?

-Yes, if you are the Manager or Content manager of a shared drive, you can delete the files in that shared drive.
+Yes, if you are the manager or content manager of a shared drive, you can delete the files in that shared drive.

 By default, all new members added to a shared drive are assigned the role of Content Manager.
 However, if your role is changed to that of a Viewer, Commenter, or Contributor, then you won’t have permission to delete the files.